joeygiordano13/probability-models/README.md

 ![equation](blob/eqn.jpg)

-Here, the solution to the second order homogeneous equation was useful:
+Here, the solution to the second order nonhomogeneous equation was useful:

 ![solution](blob/soln.jpg)